Purpose

 PGY2 residency programs build upon Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency training to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives for advanced practice areas.
 Residents who successfully complete PGY2 residency programs are prepared for advanced patient care or other specialized positions, and board certification in the advanced practice area, if available.

-The PGY1/2 combined health-system pharmacy administration and leadership (HSPAL) residency is a two-year program, designed to train pharmacists who are interested in becoming well-rounded pharmacy leaders in all facets of the health system.
+The PGY1/2 combined health-system pharmacy administration and leadership (HSPAL) residency is a two-year program designed to train pharmacists who are interested in becoming well-rounded pharmacy leaders in all facets of the health system.
 Program graduates will possess the necessary skills to function as advanced pharmacy leaders in clinical, community, and academic settings.
 In year one, the pharmacy resident will develop a strong clinical foundation by gaining exposure to a wide breadth of clinical specialties and hospital operations.
 Please refer to the UCSF PGY1 Pharmacy website for additional details.

 The PGY2 HSPAL residency builds upon PGY1 residency graduates’ competence in the delivery of patient-centered care and in pharmacy operational services to prepare residents who can assume high level managerial, supervisory, and leadership responsibilities.
 Areas of competence emphasized during the program include safe and effective medication-use systems, quality assurance and improvement, the management of human resources, the management of financial resources, use of technology, and advanced leadership.
 The residency lays the foundation for continued growth in management and leadership skills.
 Upon graduation, residents are prepared for a clinical or operational management/supervisory role in a variety of work settings.